madpin/Meetscribe2/docs/NEXT_STEPS.md

 # 🚀 Next Steps & Roadmap

-This document outlines the recommended next steps for improving this AIO Terminal Template project, including project naming suggestions and feature roadmap.
+This document outlines the recommended next steps for improving the Meetscribe project, including feature roadmap and development priorities.

-## 📛 Project Naming Suggestions
+## 🎯 Current Project Status

-### Current Name Issues
+### Project Overview
-- "aio_terminal_template" was renamed from "cx_freeze_template" to be more descriptive
+- **Meetscribe** - A tool to automatically convert audio recordings of meetings into structured, actionable notes
-- Project has been updated to focus on PyInstaller for cross-platform single binaries
+- Uses PyInstaller for cross-platform single binaries
-- Not descriptive of the application's purpose
+- Supports global keyboard shortcuts and rich logging

 ### Suggested Names